-Mission Unaccomplished: The Misplaced Priorities of the Maricopa County Sheriff's OfficePosted on May 21, 2009 | Type: Policy Report | Author: Clint Bolick
+Justice Denied: The Improper Clearance of Unsolved Crimes by the Maricopa County Sheriff's OfficePosted on May 21, 2009 | Type: Policy Report | Author: Clint Bolick

 One of the most effective ways to measure a law-enforcement agency’s performance is by the percentage of crimes it solves, known in legal circles as its “clearance rate.”
 Criminal investigations can be cleared in one of two ways: by arrest or by “exception.”
 Clearances by exception must meet rigid criteria that the FBI has used for 80 years.
 Essentially, the perpetrator must be known to the police but cannot be apprehended due to special circumstances such as the suspect’s death.
 Although the criteria governing exceptional clearance are clear and objective, some law-enforcement agencies skirt the rules of exception to clear cases that do not meet the criteria, essentially declaring unsolved crimes solved to inflate the agency’s clearance rate.
 Clearing cases that have not been solved deprives crime victims of justice and may compromise public safety.

 Shameless Self-Promotion: How Politicians Use Your Money to get Re-ElectedPosted on May 12, 2009 | Type: Policy Report | Author: Shawnna L.M.
 Bolick

 Each year, American public officials spend millions in taxpayer funds to pay for broadcast ads, billboards, and glossy brochures under the umbrella of public service announcements.
 These officials often feature prominently in the ads, yielding increased name recognition and favorability ratings — objects of exceptional value — for them.

 New Millennium Schools: Delivering Six-Figure Teacher Salaries in Return for Outstanding Student Learning GainsPosted on April 28, 2009 | Type: Policy Report | Author: Matthew Ladner